tiebanluyu/shishu/README.en.md

 But think about it with your toes

-Python (other languages are similar) will definitely not give you a root sign of 6.
+Python(other languages are similar) will definitely not give you a root sign of 6.

-# So, I created two data types: scores and real numbers
+# So, I created two data types: Faction and Algebraic number

 ## There are ways to create.